jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01.md

 This law is derived from the Third Law of Thermodynamics which says that absolute zero temperature is impossible to reach or maintain.

 This law crosses over:
-- to Medical Superphysics as everything being able to affect a person's health in varying degrees.
+- to Bio Superphysics as everything being able to affect a person's health in varying degrees.
 - to Supersociology as everyone's opinion or expression has a value to a society